-As I sit in my new office looking out at the beauty of the Blue Mountains and trying to find my inspiration and creativity, I see a postcard that is part of our marketing material for our trip next year.
+As I sit in my new office looking out at the beauty of the Blue Mountains and trying to find my inspiration and creativity, I see a postcard that is part of our marketing material for our trip next year to France.
 On the front is my friend and artist, Kathy Karas’ painting she did of a Paris Café.

-It takes my mind down the path of visiting France next year.
+It takes my mind down the path of when we visit next year.
 And to be honest, I am wondering what it is that I am hoping to find in France.
 Because if you have read my previous post on Going Back to Paris, you will know it wasn’t always plain sailing on my last visit.

 But that’s where I realise I have had it all wrong.
 Like so many people I wrap Paris and France all into one, and I have to remind myself that I should not judge France on Paris.
 How stupid that I was!!